 Caterham Motorsport choose the same venue they began 2020 to mark the final stop for four championships on their factory roster, with the Roadsport, Seven 270R, Seven 310R and Seven UK Championship crowns all on the line this weekend, provided at least one of them hasn’t been snatched already by this stage.
 Overtaking opportunities are at a premium at this circuit but not impossible to find and the most cunning and wily of drivers will be able to seek out chances better than their rivals.
-This weekend also sees an appearance from this year’s class of Caterham Academy drivers, however there won’t be any titles or points on the line – after they finished their regular season at Snetterton a couple of weeks ago, many of them will travel to Cadwell Park for the special non-championship Autumn Trophy, something of a “graduation race” in which drivers from both Green and White groups will compete against one another on track together at the same time.
-This also usually serves as a prologue for what to expect in next year’s Roadsport ranks when several drivers move up, but above all else it’s a superb way for all competing to conclude their very first year of racing and to take the bragging rights into 2022!
+This weekend also sees an appearance from this year’s class of Caterham Academy drivers, however there won’t be any titles or points on the line – after they finished their regular season at Snetterton a couple of weeks ago, many of them will travel to Cadwell Park for the special 2022 Roadsport Trophy Challenge, something of a “sampler race” in which drivers from both this year’s Green and White groups will compete against one another on track with their cars upgraded to Roadsport spec, giving them some early competitive track time ahead of next year. it’s a superb way for all competing to conclude their very first year of racing and to take the bragging rights into 2022!

 Plus, more history is to be made elsewhere in the paddock as Cadwell will also see the first-ever champion decided in the Nankang Tyre CityCar Cup Championship, which will complete its first full season after its introduction last year.
 By this stage, the field should be full of identical spec Citroen C1s, Peugeot 107s and Toyota Aygos jostling for position together and on a circuit like Cadwell and given these cars’ diminutive size, we could expect to see more overtaking than first thought!
 Whatever happens, these cars will have entertained wherever they’ve landed this season and this will be a magnificent way for them to conclude their first championship and in the process awards its first title!